 We include below an updated list of the more popular browser types with hyperlinks showing how to adapt their cookie settings accordingly:

 4. Which personal data do we collect and for what purposes do we use it?

-- To give you access to and use of our service which includes enabling you to set up an account and to list, sell, supply, buy and acquire tickets via our service;
+- To give you access to and use of our service which includes our website blog and other features and also enabling you to set up an account and to list, sell, supply, buy and acquire tickets via our service;

 - Communicating with you in connection with your ticket transaction(s), giving you access to your account information, and providing you with customer services/dispute resolution support;

-- To measure customer satisfaction and provide customer service (including troubleshooting in connection with purchases or your requests for services).
+- To measure customer satisfaction, obtain personal testimonials for our website and provide customer service (including troubleshooting in connection with purchases or your requests for services).